Peanut Butter & Some Gluten Free CookiesPosted: October 8, 2013 | |

 - Once completely cooled, store them in an air tight container.

 Pack these cookies in fancy jars and they make a great gifting option.
-These cookies in a jar are also available for Diwali gifting at my pop-up store.

 More Peanut Butter Recipes